-Kentucky First Federal Bancorp is the parent company of First Federal Savings and Loan Association, which operates one banking office in Hazard, Kentucky, and First Federal Savings Bank of Kentucky, which operates six banking offices in Kentucky, including three in Frankfort, two in Danville, and one in Lancaster.
+Kentucky First Federal Bancorp is the parent company of First Federal Savings and Loan Association, which operates one banking office in Hazard, Kentucky and First Federal Savings Bank, which operates three banking offices in Frankfort, Kentucky, two banking offices in Danville, Kentucky and one banking office in Lancaster, Kentucky.
 Kentucky First Federal Bancorp shares are traded on the Nasdaq National Market under the symbol KFFB.
-At March 31, 2016, the Company had approximately 8,439,515 shares outstanding of which approximately 56.0% was held by First Federal MHC.
+At September 30, 2017, the Company had approximately 8,444,515 shares outstanding of which approximately 56.0% was held by First Federal MHC.

 |SUMMARY OF FINANCIAL HIGHLIGHTS|

 |September 30,||June 30,|